glynnforrest/active-doctrine/README.md

 ## Usage

-Documenation and usage examples are in the `docs/` folder.
+Documentation and usage examples are in the `docs/` folder.

 ## License